-Real Housewives of New York’s Luann de Lesseps Slams Former Castmate Alex McCord
+Real Housewives Of New York’s Luann de Lesseps Slams Former Castmate Alex McCord

 Luann de Lesseps recently affirmed her long-held dislike for former Real Housewives of New York star co-Alex McCord, reports Ok!
 Magazine.

-The former castmember was one of many topics broached by de Lesseps at a sold-out performance of her #CountessandFriends Cabaret Show on March 23.
+The former castmember was one of the many topics broached by de Lesseps at a sold-out performance of her #CountessandFriends Cabaret Show on March 23.
 It was a glitzy affair, necessitating three outfit changes by the housewife into separate glittery Jovani gowns.

 The event, which was held at The Borgata Hotel Casino & Spa in Atlantic City, was a showcase for the reality star to play bongos and read 30 years’ worth of stories from a custom-made bejeweled diary.